bethard/acl-pub/conf-chair.md

 ### Compiling the Proceedings

 This phase begins after you have verified the main proceedings and all the other books in your conference:
-* [Build the ACL Web Anthology](full-aclweb-proceedings-howto.md), the results of which are posted on the [ACL Anthology](https://aclweb.org/anthology/).
+* [Convert to ACL Anthology format](https://github.com/acl-org/ACLPUB/blob/master/anthologize/README.md), the results of which are posted on the [ACL Anthology](https://aclweb.org/anthology/).

 ### After the Conference